 We can do better than the GRC and spreadsheet status quo.
-Elevating our game requires a focus on the business representation of cyber and building that permanent bridge to translate and normalise cybersecurity for everyone else.
+Elevating our game requires focusing on the business representation of cyber and building that permanent bridge to translate and normalise cybersecurity for everyone else.

 And right size your cybersecurity spend by linking budget to real outcomes

 Your capabilities dynamically as things change and validate your cyber strategy

 Cybersecurity to your executives and board members

 With regulations that enforce executive and board accountability

 Cybersecurity is ultimately about managing risk.
 The Avertro platform fast-tracks an organisation’s ability to identify, track and manage its cyber risks for executives at the business level, as well as cybersecurity teams at the technical level.